-Although constipation is not a serious condition in its own right, if the condition is neglected, it could lead to prolonged and chronic constipation that may result in other related health conditions, such as a colon ulcers or hemorrhoids.
+Constipation is not a serious condition on its own.
+However, if one neglects the condition, it could lead to prolonged and chronic constipation.
+This may result in other related health conditions such as colon ulcers or hemorrhoids.
 In some cases, constipation may even be signaling the onset of colon cancer.

-For those who experience difficulties passing stools or suffer from regular bouts of constipation, it is advised that a doctor be consulted in the event that their stools undergo a noticeable change.
+If you experience difficulties passing stools or suffer from regular bouts of constipation, consult a doctor.
+It is especially important to do so in the event that you see noticeable change in the stool.
 Such a change may come in the form of blood being passed in the stools or a transformation in the stools’ appearance, color and size.

-Making changes to the way you eat and being sure to use a suitable technique when visiting the bathroom could help alleviate chronic constipation.
+Making changes to the way you eat and using a suitable technique when visiting the bathroom helps alleviate chronic constipation.
 Nevertheless, there are many more risk factors besides this condition which increase a person’s colon cancer risk.

-The American Cancer Society recommends that 45 years is the age at which people should begin screening for colon cancer.
+The American Cancer Society recommends people should begin screening for colon cancer from the age of 45 years.
 Colon cancer can be prevented, diagnosed and treated.
-The technique from Japan offers 60% detection rate, over 2x higher than international standard.
+The technique from Japan offers a 60% detection rate, over 2x higher than the international standard.
 Click to read more

 Faculty of Medicine Siriraj Hospital, Mahidol University , 2004